atishay/eclectic-hugo-theme/README.md

 ## Layout Types

-* `Default` No neeed to enter the type parameter.
+* `default` No neeed to enter the type parameter.
 Default is a blog post.
-* `Simple` Used for pages where the content does not have a sidebar, just header, rendered markdown and footer.
+* `simple` Used for pages where the content does not have a sidebar, just header, rendered markdown and footer.
 Supported front matter additions
   * `subtitle` For subtitle.
+* `contact` Used for Contact Us pages.
+* `meta` Special page type for having sections and nested content.
+Used to create the home page.
+See metapages below for usage.

 ## Images
 * `assets/image/favicon.png` - Favicon PNG Version